Frequently Asked Questions

 Green Tea: 175 degrees; White Tea: 185 degrees; Oolong Tea: 190 degrees; Black Tea: 208 (just short of boiling).

 You can reuse tea leaves by re-steeping them, composting them, or turning them into fantastic cookies, cakes, bread, or other drinks.
-See our blog on re-steeping tea for straightforward, step-by-step re-steeping methods.
+Check out more about how to reuse tea leaves here.

 It depends on the tea.
 Teas with valerian root, absolutely!
 Unless you're immune to it, Valerian root is great at putting you to sleep.
 Other herbs like chamomile are great for sleep or even stress relief.
 Teas with Camellia Sinensis, however, contain caffeine and aren't great for rest.